GianniGiuffo/PiServer/docs/first-boot.md

 tailscale serve status
 ```

 Open the Tailnet HTTPS address in a browser.
 Its root is Nextcloud and `https://YOUR-TAILSCALE-FQDN/admin/` is the Pi-hole dashboard.
-The private static site uses the dedicated tailnet-only address `https://YOUR-TAILSCALE-FQDN:8443/`, with its private section at `/private/`; the public-domain equivalent returns `404`.
+The private static site uses the dedicated tailnet-only address `https://YOUR-TAILSCALE-FQDN:8443/`, with its private section at `/private/`.
+On the public domain, `/private/` redirects to an informational page while every private document URL still returns `404`.
 These services remain inaccessible from the public Internet.
 The two public sites and Vaultwarden become reachable after the Cloudflare Tunnel routes are active.

 Only after the Pi-hole dashboard works, configure remote DNS in a browser on the Tailscale admin console: